CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 By sending your mail through SMTPeter you ensure that all your messages comply to the latest SPF, DKIM and DMARC rules, and that the delivery rate of your email stream is optimized for the receiving servers.
-You can also obtain statistics from everything that was sent through SMTPeter, increase the consistency of the layout of your emails and use other nice features of SMTPeter.
+You can also obtain statistics for everything that was sent through SMTPeter, increase the consistency of the layout of your emails and use other nice features of SMTPeter.